A Connecticut Resale Certificate is a state document that allows businesses to buy goods and services for resale without paying sales tax.

 When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
 The sales tax will still be paid, but instead of the retailer paying the state sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.

-For instance, if a clothing boutique in Hartford, Connecticut, purchases clothes from designers or manufacturers to sell in their store, with a resale certificate the boutique owner won’t pay sales tax on the inventory they purchase.
-When a customer walks into the boutique and buys a dress, the retailer will add Connecticut’s sales tax to the price of the dress.
+For instance, if a clothing boutique in Hartford, Connecticut, purchases clothes from designers or manufacturers to sell in their store with a resale certificate, the boutique owner won’t pay sales tax on the inventory they purchase.
+When a customer enters the boutique and buys a dress, the retailer will add Connecticut’s sales tax to the price of the dress.
 This sales tax is based on the full price of the dress, and the customer pays this tax at the point of sale, which the boutique collects.
-Then, typically at the end of the month, the boutique will tally all the sales tax it has collected from its transactions and send the funds to the Connecticut Department of Revenue Services.
+Then, typically, at the end of the month, the boutique will tally all the sales tax it has collected from its transactions and send the funds to the Connecticut Department of Revenue Services.

 It’s important to note that the sales tax exemption is only intended for inventory that will be resold and not for the tax-free purchase of items used in normal business operations, such as paper, pens, etc.